TikPapyan/dbt_snowflake_imdb/README.md

 - **dbt (data build tool)**: Utilized for transforming data within Snowflake.
 It allows for version-controlled and modular transformations.
 - **GitHub Actions**: Automates the CI/CD pipeline, ensuring consistent and error-free deployment of dbt models.
 - **Docker**: Provides a consistent and isolated environment for running the dbt project, enhancing portability and scalability.
-- **Hex**: Used for advanced data analytics and visualization.
+- **Hex**: Used for data analytics and visualization.
 Hex allows for creating interactive notebooks that connect directly to Snowflake and dbt models.

 This diverse set of technologies enables a comprehensive approach to data analytics, from initial data ingestion to in-depth analysis and visual presentation.